aSmithSummer/roadblock/README.md

 - updateInfoNotification, updateMemberInfoNotification, updatePartialNotification, updateMemberPartialNotification, updateBlockedNotification, updateMemberBlockedNotification, updateLatestNotification, updateMemberLatestNotification, updateIndividualNotification
   - These allow additional content in the various notification emails

+## trim old request logs

+The 'TruncateRequestLogJob' will remove old requests from the request log.
+It takes two parameters, test and repeat.
+If test is set the job's message tab will show what data would have been removed.
+If the repeat parameter is present it will schedule another job to run.
+The length of time to keep records and how often to run the job are in the yml config settings:
+- keep_log_period
+- keep_log_repeat_interval

 ## License

 See [License](LICENSE.md)